-Sixth form students at Wollaston School gathered together to celebrate their successes in the 2018 A level and BTEC qualifications.
+The nervous wait is finally over and sixth form students at Wollaston School gathered to celebrate their A-Level and BTEC successes.

-The numbers of Wollaston students securing the top grades remained high, with approximately three quarters of all entries awarded A*-C grades, or equivalent.
+Despite a drop nationally, the numbers of Wollaston students securing the top grades remained high, and improved from 2018, with about three quarters of entries awarded A*-C grades, Merits or Distinctions.

 “This is tribute to the hard work and talents of an excellent cohort of students, the support given to them by their parents, families and friends, and the dedication and commitment of their teachers.”